Trading made simple: How to trade stocks and ETFs

 An order provides direction on how you want your trade executed.

 A market order is the quickest way to place a trade by executing at the next available price when the market is opened.
-Market orders put priority on execution, but do not guarantee price.
+Market orders put priority on execution, but don't guarantee price.

 A limit order sets the maximum price at which you’re willing to buy or the minimum price at which you’re willing to sell.
-Limit orders target price, but do not guarantee execution.
+Limit orders target price, but don't guarantee execution.

 Time in force

-Time in force (also known as order duration) is how long you'd like an order to stay open before it is executed or it expires.
+Time in force (also known as order duration) is how long you'd like an order to stay open before it's executed or expires.
 These are several types of time-in-force orders: day orders, fill or kill (FOK), immediate or cancel (IOC), and good 'til canceled (GTC).

-A day order is an order that cancels the trade if it is not executed by the close of the trading day.
+A day order is an order that cancels the trade if it's not executed by the close of the trading day.

 Settlement

 After a trade is placed you will own the stock, exchange-traded fund, or option in 1 business day, depending on the security traded.
-If selling a security, you will also receive your money within 1 business day.
+If selling a security, your money will be settled within 1 business day.

 The settlement date is when your trade is completed and the money for the trade is actually debited or credited to your account.